Attorney David I. Fuchs

 A pre-existing condition is often a sticking point in personal injury lawsuits after a car accident, usually because the at-fault driver and his insurance company will try to dodge the bullet, and claim that the car accident did not cause the victim’s pain and suffering.
-But the truth is that a car collision can severely aggravate a pre-existing condition—a bad knee, strained back, stiff neck, etc.—and cause more harm to the victim as a result.
-Personal injury attorneys in Florida say that in these cases, injured parties need to take steps to protect themselves and prove the damage done to them in the crash.
+But the truth is that a car collision can severely aggravate a pre-existing condition—a bad knee, strained back, stiff neck, etc.—and cause more harm to the victim as a result. accident attorneys in Florida say that in these cases, injured parties need to take steps to protect themselves and prove the damage done to them in the crash.

 Many victims of car accidents may not know that they can still bring a personal injury suit against the driver if they have suffered further pain from a pre-existing injury.
 The suit can request compensation for medical bills and procedures done as a result, if their condition was worsened by the impact of the collision, as well as restitution for the pain and suffering caused by the condition’s aggravation or flare-up.